 - Wear a scarf or a mask over the nose and the mouth to keep yourself protected in the cold weather.

-- If you also have some allergies, especially pollen allergy, it is better to stay indoors when pollen counts are high.
+- If you also have some allergies, especially pollen allergies, it is better to stay indoors when pollen counts are high.

 - Do not exercise outdoors if the level of pollution is high.